Sclera Definition: White of The Eyeball

 The sclera is commonly known as the white of the eye.
-It surrounds your entire eyeball, except for the cornea (the clear covering in the front of your eye).
+It’s the opaque tissue that surrounds your entire eyeball, except for the clear cornea (the covering in the front of your eye).

-The sclera forms more than 80 percent of the surface area of the eyeball.
-Several layers comprise the sclera.
+Four layers comprise the human sclera.
 These include (in order from outermost to innermost layer):

 The bulbar conjunctiva covers the front part of your sclera.
 This is a thin layer of tissue with blood vessels.

-The sclera is a tough, fibrous, opaque tissue.
-It, along with the eye's intraocular pressure (IOP), helps maintain the shape of your eyeball.
-The sclera also protects the inner structures of your eye from trauma.
+The sclera and intraocular pressure maintain the shape and structural integrity of the eyeball.
+It also protects the inner structures of your eye from trauma.

 Sclera Problems